 Above is a 5-minute chart of the S&P 500 E-mini.

-Please note this does not mean the breakout will work, but it lest you know there is a lower level or risk prior to entering the trade.
+Please note this does not mean the breakout will work, but it lets you know there is a lower level of risk prior to entering the trade.

 If you do not trade futures, it’s also just good to know the market is moving higher with lower risk.